 The Avidyne TAS normally energizes in the Ground Mode, based on the altitude when power is applied.
 The Ground Mode allows Avidyne TAS to function, but all tones are muted and traffic below 200 feet above the aircraft is not displayed.
 When the system energizes in the Ground Mode, "Ground Mode" is announced.
 If the Avidyne TAS momentarily resets in the air, it will not enter the Ground Mode.
 If the system is intentionally reset in the air, then it can and likely will enter the Ground Mode, which is an abnormal and undesirable condition in flight.
 Although the System announces "Ground Mode", there must be a way to deselect the Ground Mode.
 If not, then the automatic Ground Mode function must be disabled.
-The Avidyne TAS 1⁄2 3ATI Traffic Controller/display, the Avidyne MHD and most RS-232-connected multi-function displays allow deselection of Ground Mode.
+The Avidyne TAS 1⁄2 3ATI Traffic Display/Controller, the Avidyne MHD and most RS-232-connected multi-function displays allow deselection of Ground Mode.
 Call the factory for more details if necessary.
-There are no ARINC 429 systems that allow the deselection of ground mode.
+There are no ARINC-429 systems that allow the deselection of ground mode.

-Pin 15 of J1 must be jumpered when there is no access to deselection of Ground Mode through any display.
-When Pin 15 of J1 is jumpered, then the Avidyne TAS will energize in a flight mode and will bypass the automatic, encoder-based Ground Mode on startup.
+The No Display/Controller input discrete must be jumpered to ground when there is no access to deselection of Ground Mode through any display.
+When the No Display/Controller input is grounded, then the Avidyne TAS will energize in a flight mode and will bypass the automatic, encoder-based Ground Mode on startup.
 In this case, the system will automatically enter the Ground Mode only when the Aircraft on Ground (such as Weight-on-Wheels) function is installed and operating.
+Refer to Table 7 on page 31 for details of configuring the No Display/Controller discrete input.

 One display may be connected to each RS-232 port.
 The Transmit and Receive lines must be connected for each display.
-Several displays can be connected to the ARINC 429 port.
+Several displays can be connected to the ARINC-429 port.
 If the Ground Mode cannot be deselected on at least one (RS-232-connected) display, pin 15 of J1 must be jumpered to ground as shown in the wiring diagram.
-ARINC 429 interfaces do not permit Ground Mode deselection.
+ARINC-429 interfaces do not permit Ground Mode deselection.
 Most RS-232 interfaces, the Avidyne MHD and the Avidyne 1⁄2 3ATI Traffic Display allow Ground Mode deselection.